 CPG brands are more aligned with the farming sales model built around the Trade Promotion Management (TPM) workflow model.
 Best-of-breed TPM solution vendors emerged to address the TPM process with stand-alone systems.
 Brand account teams ended up using several separate systems to manage their retailer and consumer relationships.

 Building TPM workflows into CRM

 The work-around was to integrate CRM and TPM systems to ease the workload on the account teams.
-In the 1990's companies like Siebel Systems and SAP started addressing this issue by building TPM workflows into the CRM platform itself.
-Today brands have more CRM options than any time before and more opportunities to realign their CRM platforms with today's business environment.
+In the 1990's, companies like Siebel Systems and SAP started addressing this issue by building TPM workflows into the CRM platform itself.
+Today, brands have more CRM options than ever before and more opportunities to realign their CRM platforms with today's business environment.

 The 2014 Reader's Choice report on CRM by Consumer Goods Technology1 (CGT) highlights the trends influencing CRM decisions that brands are making.
 Jon Van Duyne, senior executive advisor for Booz & Company, provided commentary on key trends.

 First, with supply and distribution operations nailed down, the investment focus has shifted to the front-office, especially in the mid-tier brands.
 Having gotten a handle on the supply chain pipeline, these companies are now looking to improve the effectiveness of account and retail teams with better sales and trade promotion tools.

 Key considerations in the CRM evaluation process include:

 - How well are TPM with CRM's collaboration functions integrated?